Battle of Lier (1808): Aftermath

 The Swedes had five men killed and 66 wounded (an additional 17 had suffered contusion).
-The Norwegians had 95 men captured (apart from some armed peasants), 54 killed, and an unknown amount of wounded (two confirmed); or around 100 killed and wounded in total, and near the same amount of captured.
+The Norwegians had 95 men captured (apart from some armed peasants), 54 killed, and an unknown number of wounded (two confirmed); or around 100 killed and wounded in total, and near the same number of captured.
 Armfelt did not follow up on his victory, as he deemed that his artillery was too weak to besiege the Kongsvinger fortress.
 The old Norwegian entrenchments were destroyed and replaced by new ones, facing north.
 Swedish outposts were sent to the Glommen, while the main army remained at Lier.
 In his after action report, Armfelt wrote: "This position is so strong that I would never have resolved to attack it with such an insignificant force, had it been revealed to me earlier".
 Armfelt planned to use Lier as a forward operating base, as soon as the ice would break up at the Glomma.
 The news of the important Swedish victory was quickly neglected, however, as isolated Swedish contingents were overwhelmed, at both Toverud and Trangen, the following days.
 On 24 May, six days after the Battle of Mobekk, Armfelt received orders from Gustav IV Adolf to act defensively, as the king planned an attack on Denmark.
 As a result, Armfelt retreated out of Norway with most of the army in May and June.